 Find more information and pre-order your copy today at Rowman & Littlefield.

 Barbara Gregorich, author of the 1993 book, Women at Play: The Story of Women in Baseball, will speak on how and why she decided to research women baseball players and how her research for the historically significant, but always elusive, Maud Nelson led her across fifty years and half of the US—inevitably culminating with Rose Gacioch and the magnificent Rockford Peaches.
 7:00pm in Fisher Chapel.
-More information at Forum Series.
+More at Forum Series.

 The organizers of the NINE Spring Training Conference are proud to announce the 3rd Annual 9-Online Virtual Baseball Conference.
 Like our annual spring conference, this interdisciplinary conference features presentations on a wide range of baseball topics.
 But brought to you online.